Survivor Series (2018): Storylines

 The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 At Evolution, Ronda Rousey defeated Nikki Bella to retain the Raw Women's Championship, while Becky Lynch defeated Charlotte Flair in a Last Woman Standing match to retain the SmackDown Women's Championship.
 During a backstage interview following her win, Rousey was confronted by Lynch and an interpromotional non-title match between the two champions was scheduled for Survivor Series the following night on Raw.
 On the November 12 episode of Raw, Lynch led the SmackDown women's division in an invasion of Raw and applied the "Dis-arm-her" on Rousey.
 During the melee, Lynch suffered a legit broken nose and concussion following a punch from Nia Jax.
 Due to the injury, Lynch was pulled from the Survivor Series match and chose Flair as her replacement.

 At Crown Jewel, AJ Styles defeated Samoa Joe to retain the WWE Championship, while Brock Lesnar defeated Braun Strowman to win the vacant Universal Championship, setting up a rematch between Styles and Lesnar from the previous year's event.
 On the final SmackDown before Survivor Series, Styles and Daniel Bryan had a heated exchange stemming from their WWE Championship match two weeks prior.
 As such, SmackDown Commissioner Shane McMahon scheduled Styles to defend the championship against Bryan later that night.
 Bryan defeated Styles to become the new WWE Champion after hitting him with a low blow while the referee was knocked down, thus Bryan replaced Styles as Lesnar's opponent for Survivor Series.
 After the match, Bryan attacked Styles, turning heel.

-During the Crown Jewel Kickoff pre-show, Shinsuke Nakamura defeated Rusev to retain the United States Championship.
-Following the event, a match between Nakamura and Intercontinental Champion Seth Rollins was scheduled for Survivor Series.
+During the Crown Jewel Kickoff pre-show, Shinsuke Nakamura defeated Rusev to retain SmackDown's United States Championship.
+Following the event, a match between Nakamura and Raw's Intercontinental Champion Seth Rollins was scheduled for Survivor Series.

-At Crown Jewel, The Bar (Cesaro and Sheamus) retained the SmackDown Tag Team Championship against The New Day (represented by Big E and Kofi Kingston), while on the November 5 episode of Raw, AOP (Akam and Rezar) defeated Seth Rollins in a handicap match to become the new Raw Tag Team Champions.
+At Crown Jewel, The Bar (Cesaro and Sheamus) retained the SmackDown Tag Team Championship against The New Day (Big E and Kofi Kingston), while on the November 5 episode of Raw, AOP (Akam and Rezar) defeated Seth Rollins in a handicap match to become the new Raw Tag Team Champions.
 A match between the two teams was then scheduled for Survivor Series.